 Spring 2016 resident artist, Marty Carney

-I am an artist wondering at the art of living.
-My passion for art and creativity has emerged and evolved over the years.
-I have lived my life so far in the American Midwest.
-As my aunt once marveled flying into the Midwest after having lived away from this area for a length of time, “The green!
+Marty Carney is an artist wondering at the art of living.
+His passion for art and creativity has emerged and evolved over the years.
+He has lived his life so far in the American Midwest.
+As his aunt once marveled flying into the Midwest after having lived away from this area for a length of time, “The green!
 The shades of green!”
-I live within those shades of green unfolding.
+Marty lives within those shades of green unfolding.

 Within this “heartland,”I find a place to express the landscape of my soul.
 I find space to stand in the sun, to feel the rain and snow, and to huddle in warm coffee shops with friends through the long and dark winters.
 For the last fifteen years I’ve lived near Sheboygan on the Wisconsin shores of Lake Michigan as an artist and as a pastoral leader in the community of faith, Falls Community Church.
 So along with all the Midwestern shades of green, I’m now captivated by the broad space and the hues of blue that unfold from the Lake.

 Liz Ann Lange graduated from Kohler High School in 1998 and served nearly 7 years as an aircraft structural maintainer in the United States Air Force.
 In 2006, she enrolled in the Bachelor of Arts program at Lakeland College where she earned her degree in Studio Art and Graphic Design.
 Liz works out of her home studio in Sheboygan as a freelance designer and illustrator, and also enjoys hand forming copper jewelry and components, but her true passion lies in the materials and techniques of oil painting.